This is a practical implementation guide. For theory and concepts, see:

 1. Pre-Push Hook (Optional)

-Run more expensive checks before pushing:
+Run heavier checks before pushing:

 2. Custom Validation Rules